szachovy/superset-cluster/README.md

 ### Hosts specification

 * Images are built and tested specifically for `Ubuntu 22.04 x86_64` Linux platforms shipped with `Python 3.10.12`.
-* Both `ssh` and `docker` services on the nodes must be enabled by default.
+* Both `ssh` and `docker` services must be enabled by default on the nodes.
-* Nodes must be able to resolve DNS names between each other and be able to freely comunicate between each other in the internal network, only `443` port in the management nodes should be exposed.
+* Nodes must be able to resolve DNS names among themselves and communicate freely over the internal network, only port `443` should be exposed on the management nodes.
-* The user's host must be able to `ssh` to each of the nodes passwordlessly.
+* The user's host must be able to connect to each of the nodes via SSH passwordlessly.
 * Ability to read/write to the `/opt` directory on the nodes.
-* There should be at least one available and running network interface capable of sending and receiving packets between the user's host and management nodes via IPv4, IPv6 on this interface should be disabled or made non-routable default.
+* At least one available and running network interface must be capable of sending and receiving packets between the user's host and management nodes via IPv4, IPv6 should be disabled or configured to be non-routable by default.

 ### Installed software

 The following software needs to be installed on the user's host:

-...
+* `python v3.10.12` with the following third party packages:
+  * `paramiko v3.5.0`

 The following software needs to be installed on the external nodes: